SunpreetSChahal/MachineLearning-Learning/README.md

   6) Training a Model
   7) Testing and Evaluating the Model
   8) End-to-end Deployment

+Personal note(s):
+A ML project isn't just ML, analysing the data is important.
-  #### 50% ( of the process was data analysis, so overlooking what I'm currently learning as a data analyst apprentice mustn't be overlooked.
+  - 50% ( of the project process regards data analysis, so what I'm currently learning as a data analyst apprentice mustn't be overlooked.

 Please note; this repo contains a notebook for reference for use in future projects, this isn't a project but a *journal* of ML that I made.